Budibase/website/content/blog/5-marketing-strategy-tips.md

 date = "2017-12-19"
 title = "5 marketing strategy tips that you have to be doing - or you'll cry" tags = ["marketing strategy"] description = "A no BS approach to marketing strategy.
-These 5 simple tips will help, make you smile and drive your marketing strategy to the sweet avenues of success."
+5 simple tips to help you, make you smile and bring you marketing success."
 +++